MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

  `00000003-0000-0ff1-ce00-000000000000/*.<public domain name>.com`

-If the common name in your certificate is sharepoint.adventureworks.com, the syntax of the SPN will look like this:
+If the common name in your certificate is sharepoint.adventureworks.com, the syntax of the SPN looks like this:

  `00000003-0000-0ff1-ce00-000000000000/*.adventureworks.com`